gracejiang/fb-msgs/ReadMe.md

 ## 1. Data Acquisition & Cleaning

 Facebook allows its users to download their user data in their settings tab.
-The data comes as one large folder that contains one folder per conversations, and each of those folders contain one or more json files that store the conversation history.
+The data comes as one large folder that contains one folder per conversation, with each of those folders containing one or more json files that store the conversation history.

 I loaded all the data into one big dataframe by looping through the root directory and reading in any files that matched the "*.json" extension.